-- As of June 30, 2018, contract negotiations have been settled through 2019/20 for all but two bargaining units.
+- Contracts between the District and all of its bargaining units are set to expire at the end of the 2019/20 school year.
 The results of contract negotiations can impact the District's future financial condition depending on a number of factors, primarily the tax cap calculation. - The "Tax Levy Limitation Law" which was enacted on June 24, 2011 restricts the amount of property taxes that may be levied by or on behalf of a school district in a particular year.
 Although there are exceptions, exemptions and overrides to the limitation, the Law has made budgetary decisions more difficult.
-For the upcoming 2019/20 budget year, the end of year forecast for the CPI is projected at approximately 2.0%.
-As the CPI is an integral part of the Tax Cap calculation, this will impact the allowable levy increase for 2019/20, unless the District pursues an override of the property tax cap. - As state aid is a significant source of revenue for the District, future political machinations could potentially impact future budgets. - The increasing number of PILOT properties continues to be a concern for districts as this negatively impacts the amount of revenue a district can levy due to the tax cap calculation.

-• Pension contribution rates for the Teachers' Retirement System and Employees' Retirement System are anticipated to remain steady in 2018/19.
-However, this could change in future years.
+For the upcoming 2020/21 budget year, the end of year forecast for the CPI is projected at approximately 1.5%.
+As the CPI is an integral part of the tax cap calculation, this will impact the allowable levy increase for 2020/21, unless the District pursues an override of the property tax cap. - As state aid is a significant source of revenue for the District, future political machinations could potentially impact future budgets. - Pension contribution rates for the Teachers' Retirement System and Employees' Retirement System are anticipated to decrease in 2019/20.
+However, this could change in future years. - Subsequent to June 30, 2019, the District issued bond anticipation notes in the amount of approximately \$18 million in connection with the athletics fields projects.
+This note will be due in September 2020, at which time the District plans to issue the full \$36 million bond that was previously approved by the public in October 2016.